Italy to return ambassador to Cairo, ending standoff over murdered student

 Security and intelligence sources told Reuters that Regeni had been arrested in Cairo on Jan.
 25, 2016, and taken into custody.
 Egyptian officials have denied any involvement to Regeni's death.

-Regeni's parents have strongly opposed Italy re-normalizing relations with Egypt, saying this would remove pressure on Egypt to hold someone accountable for the murder.
+Regeni's parents have strongly opposed Italy re-normalizing relations, saying this would remove pressure on Egypt to hold someone accountable for the murder.
+After the announcement, Regeni's mother and father condemned the move.

+"Only when we will have the truth about why and who killed Giulio, when we are given, alive, his torturers and all their accomplices, only then can the ambassador return to Cairo without trampling on our dignity," the family said in a statement, according to Ansa news agency.

 Rome's chief prosecutor said he spoke to his Egyptian counterpart earlier on Monday and the two agreed to meet again later this year after they recovered closed-circuit TV footage from the metro station near where Regeni had lived.